-Why German media house Axel Springer is not a good example of digital transformation, and why you should rather look at Bosch for inspiration
+Why German media house Axel Springer is not a good example of digital transformation.
+Look at Bosch instead!

 Whether in SMEs, big corporations or discussions with politicians, digital transformation is an ever-present topic nowadays.
 This also applies to my workshops.
 My participants and counterparts in various discussions often refer to the same success story from Germany: Axel Springer.